fauxfennec/OFF3DS/README.md

 I own nothing - this is strictly an unofficial fan project to help spread the word about this amazing game!
 **All rights belong to Mortis Ghost (Martin Georis), Alias Conrad Coldwood, & the Unproductive Fun Time team.**

+# Warning: Exiting the game
+When you want to quit, please do so via the "quit" option from the ingame menu, rather than closing the app directly from the 3DS homescreen!!
+Due to an error with the EasyRPG player, the latter method shuts down all processes and requires you to reboot your console, which is just really annoying (⁠-⁠_⁠-⁠;⁠)